jack17529/alien-invasion/README.md

 Storage folder contains many sample maps to test the code.
 Few of them were taken from the net randomly.
 Use `make test` to run the test cases.
 Although the application is extensivly tested on all the edge cases that came in my mind for durability.
 I wrote trivial test cases so that any developer watching can understand my project, but the storage covers all the edge cases maps.

+Still excited, want to generate more random test cases?
+I got you covered.
+1. Just generate a grid with dimension Height x Width of cities connected to all the neighbouring cities.
+2. Select a random city and delete one of the random neighbours road.
+3. Execute step 2 random number of times while making sure that the graph is fully connected.
+4. And Voila, you have a random map of X.

+One can easily write C++ code for this.

 ## TODO